Ramjet: Performance and control

 Although ramjets have been run as slow as 45 m/s, below about 0.5 Mach they give little thrust and are highly inefficient due to their low pressure ratios.

-Above this speed, given sufficient initial flight velocity, a ramjet will be self-sustaining.
-Indeed, unless the vehicle drag is extremely high, the engine/airframe combination will tend to accelerate to higher and higher flight speeds, substantially increasing the air intake temperature.
-As this could have a detrimental effect on the integrity of the engine and/or airframe, the fuel control system must reduce engine fuel flow to stabilize the flight Mach number and, thereby, air intake temperature to reasonable levels.
+Above this speed, given sufficient initial flight velocity, a ramjet is self-sustaining.
+Unless the vehicle drag is extremely high, the engine/airframe combination tends to accelerate to higher and higher flight speeds, substantially increasing the air intake temperature.
+As this could damage the engine and/or airframe integrity, the fuel control system must reduce fuel flow to stabilize speed and, thereby, air intake temperature.

-Due to the stoichiometric combustion temperature, efficiency is usually good at high speeds (around 2–3 Mach), whereas at low speeds the relatively poor pressure ratio means the ramjets are outperformed by turbojets, or even rockets.
+Due to the stoichiometric combustion temperature, efficiency is usually good at high speeds (around 2–3 Mach), whereas at low speeds the relatively low pressure means the ramjets are outperformed by turbojets and rockets.

 Control

-Ramjets can be classified according to the type of fuel, liquid or solid; and the booster.
+Ramjets can be classified according to the type of fuel, either liquid or solid; and the booster.

+Liquid fuel

-In a liquid fuel ramjet (LFRJ), hydrocarbon fuel (typically) is injected into the combustor ahead of a flameholder which stabilises the flame resulting from the combustion of the fuel with the compressed air from the intake(s).
+In a liquid fuel ramjet (LFRJ), hydrocarbon fuel (typically) is injected into the combustor ahead of a flameholder.
+The flameholder stabilises the flame with the compressed air from the intake(s).
 A means of pressurizing and supplying the fuel to the ramcombustor is required, which can be complicated and expensive.
+This propulsion system was first perfected by Yvonne Brill during her work at Marquardt Corporation.

-Aérospatiale-Celerg designed an LFRJ where the fuel is forced into the injectors by an elastomer bladder which inflates progressively along the length of the fuel tank.
+Aérospatiale-Celerg designed an LFRJ where the fuel is forced into the injectors by an elastomer bladder that inflates progressively along the length of the fuel tank.
 Initially, the bladder forms a close-fitting sheath around the compressed air bottle from which it is inflated, which is mounted lengthwise in the tank.
-This offers a lower-cost approach than a regulated LFRJ requiring a turbopump and associated hardware to supply the fuel.
+This offers a lower-cost approach than a regulated LFRJ requiring a pump system to supply the fuel.